WesG1/Instrument-Panel/README.md

 Change Log
 08/21/26
     Added potentiometers to test gauges to the schematic.
+Changed resistor values on potentiometers to prevent accidental over voltage on gpio pins

 6/25/26
     Reverted to older logic shifter design.
 Added single stage amplifier.
 Added voltage dividers for gauges.